hertneky/EMC_post/docs/InputsOutputs.rst

 Output Files
 ============

-Upon a successful run, :bolditalic:`ncep_post` will generate GRIB2 output files in the post-processor working directory.
+Upon a successful run, :bolditalic:`upp.x` will generate GRIB2 output files in the post-processor working directory.
 These files will include all fields that were requested in the control file.

 When running UPP stand-alone, the following Grib2 output files will be generated: